seozzok/Rock-classification/README.md

 # Rock-classification
-repository for a paper
+Repository for a paper.

 This project is used to perform rock classification.
+The script was written by modifying the Pytorch Tutorials.